tameem-rafay-pikessoft/AWS-Complete-Infrastructure/README.md

 ## How to run this project

+DEV Command:

-DEV Command: terraform plan -var-file="dev.tfvars"
+- terraform plan -var-file="dev.tfvars"
+- terraform apply -var-file="dev.tfvars"

 ## Table of Contents